 This would be the closest point to North Korea during our day in the DMZ.
 It was here deep in the 3rd tunnel that we were a mere few hundred meters from the border of North Korea.

-Back into the daylight, we found that the grounds surrounding the once-secret tunnel between warring countries is now strewn with strange photo ops.
+Back up into the daylight, we found that the grounds surrounding the once-secret tunnel between warring countries is now strewn with strange photo ops.

 It’s here where you can show your friends how you crossed the border from South Korea into North Korea!